Console Initial Setup

 Enable Personal Access Tokens for Admins:

-- Click the 9 dot symbol in the top-left (left of the Mattermost logo).
+- Click the 9 dot icon in the top-left corner (left of the Mattermost logo).

 - Click